edoatley/gitops/README.md

 2. From the [Openshift UI](./images/ArgoCD-Link.png) navigate to the cluster Argo CD link and login with the password above and admin.

-3. create a folder config and copy utherp0's console link [example](./config/console-link.yaml) and commit.
+3. Create a folder config and copy utherp0's console link [example](./config/console-link.yaml) and commit.

 4. In ArgoCD create an app: